sefinek24/Cloudflare-WAF-Expressions/README.md

 ## 📝 How to Use These Expressions
 ### Automatic (Recommended)
 You can use the JavaScript script from this repository to automatically update rules throughout the day.
-The script will never update rules at night.
+There's no need to add the rules manually; the script will add them automatically.

 #### Requirements
 1. [Node.js](https://nodejs.org/en)